Congregation of Divine Providence: Origins

-Jean-Martin Moye was a parish priest in the area of Lorraine, France.
-Concerned about the lack of educational opportunities for young women and girls, and the general ignorance in the region about the faith, Moye instructed several young women.
-On 14 January 1762, Moye sent out four literate women, under the leadership of Marguerite LeComte, whom he had recruited to teach in the remote hamlets of the region what was needed for the improvement of the peoples' lives, as well as the Catholic faith.
-These women were to live alone and without provisions, like the first Christians, sharing in the daily labor of the local populace and trusting in God's divine providence to provide for them.
+Jean-Martin Moye was a parish priest in Lorraine, who was concerned about the lack of educational opportunities for young women and girls, and the general ignorance in the region about the faith, in the large parish for which he was responsible.
+He began to instruct several young women to combat this.
+On 14 January 1762, Moye sent out four literate women whom he had recruited, under the leadership of Marguerite LeComte, to teach in the remote hamlets of the region what was needed for the improvement of the peoples' lives, as well as for their practice of the Catholic faith.
+These women were to live alone and without provisions, like the first Christians, sharing in the daily labor of the local populace and trusting in God's divine providence to provide for their needs.

+Lecomte he stationed in the hamlet of Saint-Hubert where she served throughout the upheavals of the French Revolution.

 Though pious, the women lacked any formal knowledge of teaching.
 Moye trained them in child psychology, in order to prepare them to teach effectively and in a Christian manner, instructing all those whom they met.
 They were instructed to provide special help to the less gifted and to the poor who had become distasteful to others from the situations of their lives.
 This innovative ministry by single women quickly came under criticism by some for this irregular behavior.
 In their first year of operation, the association was suppressed by the religious authorities.
 They did not, however, close the schools opened by the women, which immediately began to expand.

-Moye gave them the title "Poor Sisters of the Child Jesus", but the villagers called them "Poor Sisters of Providence".
+Moye initially gave the women the title of "Poor Sisters of the Child Jesus", but the villagers came to call them the "Poor Sisters of Providence".

-Moye later traveled to China to do missionary work, then returned to France to administer the new congregation.
-Driven into exile during the French Revolution, in 1793 he succumbed to typhus contracted while nursing fellow refugees, and was beatified by Pope Pius XII in 1954.
-His feast day is celebrated on May 4.
+Feeling called to preach the Gospel in the East, Moye joined the Paris Society for Foreign Missions and went to China to do missionary work in 1771, not returning to Lorraine until 1784 to oversee the new community.
+Before leaving, he put the care of the Sisters of Providence in the hands of two colleagues who were admirers of their work.
+He also appointed Marie Morel as their first Mother Superior.
+Driven into exile during the French Revolution, in 1793 he succumbed to typhus contracted while nursing fellow refugees.
+He was beatified by Pope Pius XII in 1954 and his feast day is celebrated on May 4.